joysmith/React-by-Jonas_Schmedtmann/03-pizza-menu/README.md

 ### 38. Creating More Components<a id='38'></a>

 - In src/index.js create simple Header, Menu, Footer component and nest them in App component
+  - also refactor Pizza component into Menu component

 ```js
 import React from "react";